mircealungu/twil/README.md

 * plato & aristotle: essence precedes existence; every object and thing has an essence; the thing that makes it so; e.g. a football has non-essential properties; but also some essential properties; and they exist before it
 sartre: existence precedes essence;

-* kirkegaard: the anxiety of freedom
+* kirkegaard: anxiety = the dizziness of freedom

 * sartre: bad faith: when you lie to yourself just for the comfort;

+* camus: theory that Camus wrote The Stranger in order to prove that humans don't empathise with the protagonist; i guess that's why i couldn't read it

 * nietsche: